 Sometimes the Himalayas make grand gestures to welcome you into their world.
 And when that happens, the world stops spinning for a few seconds, everything looks surreal, and nothing crosses your mind, except the sight in front of you.
-We experienced two days of sporadic snowfall during our trek and it absolutely melted our hearts.
+You might experience one or two days of sporadic snowfall during the trek and it is bound to melt your heart.

 Within a few hours, the landscapes around us wear a blanket of snow and it is pure magic.
 It might even be possible to glissade on the fresh snow slopes to add to the madness.